bluescarni/mppp/doc/sphinx/tutorial.rst

    int n{int_t{1} << 1024};       // int construction from very large value, raises std::overflow_error.
    assert(int{rat_t{4, 3}} == 1); // int construction from rational truncates.

-On the other hand, conversion of :cpp:class:`~mppp::integer` objects to C++ floating-point types might not preserve the exact value without raising any error:
+On the other hand, conversion of :cpp:class:`~mppp::integer` objects to C++ floating-point types does not raise any error even if it does not preserve the exact value:

 .. code-block:: c++